zbalkan/zbalkan.github.io/_posts/2024-12-18-security-vs-compliance.md

 Compliance frameworks are (mostly[^2]) designed to mitigate **systemic risks**—those that threaten the stability of entire systems, sectors, or regions[^1].
 These risks are **owned by regulators**, who define objectives that serve the broader ecosystem.
 Regulators can be political institutions like the EU or national governments, or sectorial institutions like the IMF, World Bank, SEC (U.S. Securities and Exchange Commission), EMV Co, etc. The objectives, in parallel, differ.
 They may be protecting the health information or privacy of citizens or ensuring financial stability.

-In this network of interconnected ecosystems, an organization is generally regulated by more than one entity (GDPR and DORA by the EU, PCI DSS by EMV Co, etc.).
+In this network of interconnected ecosystems, an organisation is generally regulated by more than one entity (GDPR and DORA by the EU, PCI DSS by EMV Co, etc.).
 There is another player in the game: supervisors.
 Regulators may have the ability to conduct the supervisory duties by themselves, but it is seen that there are separate supervisory bodies.
 For instance, "the Bank of England vs. the Financial Conduct Authority", or "EMV Co vs. PCI SSC" are some examples of regulator-supervisor pairs.
 It is generally not a hierarchical structure but a cooperation initiative.
 It is possible to have an analogy of governance vs. management layers.

-In these kinds of environments, the organizations generally are interfacing with the supervisors, while the risks and objectives belong to the regulators.
+In these kinds of environments, the organisations generally are interfacing with the supervisors, while the risks and objectives belong to the regulators.
 These supervisory bodies are also part of risk mitigation measures: building enforcement and audit capabilities.
 It is similar to governments building their law enforcement and legal institutions.

 Once we understand the roles in the ecosystem, we can switch back to the risk debate: Regulators are concerned with preventing cascading failures, not individual company outcomes.
 For instance, EMV Co focuses on systemic payment ecosystem integrity, not on whether a company survives a ransomware attack[^3].
-The role of PCI SSC, in this case, is to assess the organizations regularly and investigate after incidents.
+The role of PCI SSC, in this case, is to assess the organisations regularly and investigate after incidents.

-### Cybersecurity: Managing Organizational Risks
+### Cybersecurity: Managing Organisational Risks

-Cybersecurity, in contrast, focuses on **organizational risks**—unique threats to a company’s assets, operations, and reputation.
-These risks are **owned by the organization** and require tailored, dynamic responses.
+Cybersecurity, in contrast, focuses on **organisational risks**—unique threats to a company’s assets, operations, and reputation.
+These risks are **owned by the organisation** and require tailored, dynamic responses.
 Continuing the theme of financial jargon, we can call the [idiosyncratic risks](https://corporatefinanceinstitute.com/resources/career-map/sell-side/risk-management/idiosyncratic-risk/) as well[^4].

 - **Example**: A company may deploy advanced endpoint detection systems to prevent ransomware attacks, even if such measures are not required by compliance frameworks.
-- **Focus**: Security efforts prioritize the entity’s resilience and continuity, addressing risks that compliance does not cover.
+- **Focus**: Security efforts prioritise the entity’s resilience and continuity, addressing risks that compliance does not cover.

-**The Divergence**: Regulators own systemic risks and set compliance objectives for collective stability, while organizations own cybersecurity risks and adapt to their unique, evolving threats.
+**The Divergence**: Regulators own systemic risks and set compliance objectives for collective stability, while organisations own cybersecurity risks and adapt to their unique, evolving threats.
 This fundamental separation creates limits to the convergence of compliance and cybersecurity.

 This proposition does not mean systemic risks are too broad to consider cyber risks.
 On the contrary, cyber risks **are** considered systemic risks, depending on the entity in the ecosystem[^5].

 ## The Ratio Legis of Compliance

-To understand the limits of harmonization, we must revisit the **ratio legis** —the reason behind the law— for compliance frameworks.
+To understand the limits of harmonisation, we must revisit the **ratio legis** —the reason behind the law— for compliance frameworks.
 Compliance, with all regulatory and supervisory bodies, exists to protect the stability of ecosystems, not individual entities.
 Its purpose is to create a baseline that ensures no single participant undermines the integrity of the entire system.

 This explains why compliance frameworks:

 1. Focus on minimum standards that apply universally, not advanced protections tailored to specific entities.
-2. Care about cascading risks that could destabilize the ecosystem, rather than the individual survival of participants.
+2. Care about cascading risks that could destabilise the ecosystem, rather than the individual survival of participants.

 **Why This Matters**: Expecting compliance to align fully with cybersecurity ignores this foundational principle.
 Compliance frameworks are inherently scoped to systemic risks, while cybersecurity strategies must address risks beyond these baselines.